avadh0/rtos-priority-scheduler/README.md

-Here is a clean, professional **README.md** for your project.
-You can directly copy-paste this into a file named **README.md** in your GitHub repo.

----

 # 🚀 RTOS Priority-Based Task Scheduler (C++ Simulation)

 This project simulates a **pre-emptive, priority-based Real-Time Operating System (RTOS) scheduler** using C++.